akshat1/horace2/README.md

 - Web enabled

 ### Current Status
 Horace is under development at the moment.
-Currently it can identify pdf files, but eventually it will recognize other common ebook formats.
+Currently it can identify pdf and text files, but eventually it will recognize other common ebook formats.

 Unfortunately there is no simple install for Horace at the moment, as it is still in the early stages of development.
 However, if you would like to check it out then follow these steps

 1. Checkout this repository
 2. Run npm install
-3. Install bower (sudo npm install bower -g)
-4. Install gulp (sudo npm install gulp -g)
+3. Install gulp (sudo npm install gulp -g)
-5. Install mongodb
+4. Install mongodb
-6. Create a config.json file in the project root (see sample config later in this readme file)
+5. Create a config.json file in the project root (see sample config later in this readme file)
-7. Build the front-end by running `gulp build`
+6. Build the front-end by running `gulp build`
-8. Build the app by running `gulp build-app`
+7. Build the app by running `gulp build-app`
-9. Run npm start
+8. Run npm start
-10. Point your browser to localhost:8080
+9. Point your browser to localhost:8080

 ### Configuration
 Here's a sample config.json file